sugarkube/sugarkube/examples/vars/README.md

 ```
 hosted-zone: example.com
 ```
-Then the `wordpress` kapp will be passed `WORDPRESS_HOSTED_ZONE=example.com` when being installed into the `standard` cluster.
-It's up to the kapp's `Makefile` to use this value e.g. as a parameter to Terraform or Helm.
+Then if the `wordpress` kapp used the variable `hosted-zone` it would have the values `example.com`.
+It could use this value to template a file, or opt to have it passed as an environment variable under an arbitrary key.